-Special Collection on the Legacy of Dennis S. Mileti and the Future of Public Alert and Warning Research approaches, among many others, in response to national as well as global guidance, such as the Sendai Framework for Disaster Risk Reduction 2015-2030.
+Special Collection on the Legacy of Dennis S. Mileti and the Future of Public Alert and Warning Research

 Topics of Interest

 We invite authors to submit theoretically-grounded research-based papers on innovative approaches, technologies, policies, and practices that will help to further improve both access to public alert and warning systems for all hazards and the efficacy of those systems and messages in the decades ahead.
 Topics of interest include, but are not limited to, the following: